juniorsundarCasual/TGT/vault/volume-3.chapter-194.md

 An alternative that did not involve underage kids putting their lives on the line was through conducting business.
 This could involve providing a specialised service or selling unique products.

 To that end, Guy found through research that there were exceedingly complex steps involved in starting a business affiliated with a Sect.
 Especially within the Solar Empire, where the market was heavily controlled, there were a plethora of requirements that needed to be fulfilled.
-First, he would have to start a company under the Sect's name which could only sell within one specific town or city.
-Once the company achieved a market dependent revenue quota, they would have authorisation to start trade and sell in other towns and cities.
-Of course, there were ways to circumvent through back channels and connections, both of which Guy lacked.
+The most stringent of said requirements was that any company spawned off a Sect could not have physical stores within any commercial district - purchases must be made directly with the Sect.
+To elaborate, if Guy created a company that provided a good or service, customers could only purchase that good or service by contacting the Sect's sales representative.
+They could not go to a storefront that acted as the point-of-sale.
+This was a massive disadvantage because it automatically removed the primary mode of promotion in this world.
+Essentially, it turns Sects into e-commerce businesses, but without the internet.

-The more feasible option would be to partner with an already established business and piggy-back of their sales channels.
-Thus Guy decided to bank on his connection with Karmin.
+Apart from this, Guy was faced with other roadblocks common to new businesses, most of which could be solved by building lucrative connections.
+This could be accomplished by bringing in investors.
+Investors hold stake in a business and have an active motivation to assure its success.
+This was Guy's purpose in approaching Karmin.

 "I see," Karmin hummed once Guy finished speaking.
 "So I am guessing that your request has something to do with your Sect's possible revenue stream?"